137AI > AI Security & Trust

 |---|---|---|

-| Explainability | XAI methods, saliency maps | Help users understand decisions |
+| Explainability | XAI methods, saliency maps, attention visualization, counterfactual explanation | Helps users and reviewers understand why an agent produced a given output |

-| Documentation | Model cards, datasheets | Provide clear system details |
+| Documentation | Model cards, datasheets for datasets, system cards, intended use statements | Provides reviewable details on training, capability, and limitations |

-| Disclosure | AI-generated content labels | Clarify when AI is being used |
+| Disclosure | AI-generated content labels, agent identification in conversation, watermarking | Clarifies when AI is involved and what the user is interacting with |

 Bias